 Parking tickets can be paid online.
 Parking citations also can be paid through the City Cashier, located in the Civic Center building (1819 Farnam Street).
 The City Cashier is on the Harney level on the north side of the escalators.

-If you received a citation that stating a fine of $0.00 is owed, it is meant to serve as a warning only and will not show up in a citation search online.
+Click here to find the Omaha Municipal Code as it pertains to parking regulations.
+If you received a citation stating a fine of $0.00 is owed, it is meant to serve as a warning only and will not show up in a citation search online.

 You can appeal a citation online or through a formal letter to the City of Omaha cashier's office.
 Whichever method you choose, it is a simple process that requires one of the following items: